AndyWang9606/QRCodeGen/README.md

 - SVG
 - JPEG

-Currently only runs on Windows (unfortunately Linux and Mac are unavailable due to lack of devices and VM's)
+Currently only runs on Windows.
+You may try to compile yourself with Mac and Linux, but no guarantees on performance